 What's Q-drive, you ask?

 Well, it's a well-tested drive system (some military application or other) that employs a generator to charge the batteries, so that the car is driven only by its electric motor.
 As I said, a series hybrid.
-I wouldn't call it cutting-edge technology, it's more like ignored technology that doesn't profit the oil companies.
-Hybrid homebuilders like Alain St-Yves have been doing this for years.
+I wouldn't call it cutting-edge technology, it's more like "previously overlooked technology".
+Hybrid homebuilders like Alain St-Yves have been doing something like this for years.

 Fisker Karma Convertible